Red Light/Green Light is a child's game I loved to play.

 - Not because it is convenient.

-- Not because you feel like it.
+- Not because we feel like it.

 - Not because it doesn't conflict with other plans.